astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 some other feature of a particular kind of clock.
 ```

-You can also express this example through the formalism of the displacement
+You can also express this example through the formalism of the
+displacement four vectors, and in fact, {numref}`shipfig` will serve
-four vectors.
-In the reference frame of the train, the events of the
+just as well to represent this situation.
+In the reference frame of
+the train, the events of the light being emitted and then being
-light being emitted and then being detected are in the same place, so
+detected are in the same place, so in the context of
-in the context of Figure 3.3, the train frame is the primed frame on
+{numref}`shipfig`, the train frame is the primed frame on the right.
-the right.
-The reference frame at rest with respect to the ground
+The reference frame at rest with respect to the ground is the unprimed
-is the unprimed frame on the left.
-The red dot is the emission of
+frame on the left.
+The red dot is the emission of the light and the
-the light and the blue dot is the detection of the light.
-The
+blue dot is the detection of the light.
+The displacement four vector
-displacement four vector in the train frame would be:
+in the train frame would be:
 \begin{equation}
 [dx_4]_{\rm train} =
 \begin{bmatrix}